-- Each key person will prepare a summary of achievements in the seven areas of learning and development. - The record refers to: - Any additional language spoken by the child and his or her progress in both languages; - o Any additional needs that have been identified or addressed by our setting; - Any special needs or disability, whether an EHH was raised in respect of special needs or disability, whether there is a Statement of Special Educational Needs. - For transfer to school, our local authority provide a Tracking children's progress document for a transition record for the next setting to follow, as guidance for children's starting points. - If there have been any welfare or protection concerns, we place a star on the front of the tracker document.
+- Each key person will prepare a summary of achievements in the seven areas of learning and development. - The record refers to: - Any additional language spoken by the child and his or her progress in both languages; - Any additional needs that have been identified or addressed by our setting; - Any special needs or disability, whether an EHH was raised in respect of special needs or disability, whether there is a Statement of Special Educational Needs.